wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    C. So mechanisms intended to secure external traffic (such as IPTables) are drafted for use to secure internal traffic among app services.
 Such mechanisms are usually owned and managed for the whole enterprise by the Networking department.
 So developers spend too much time <strong>requesting permissions</strong> for accessing IP addresses.
 And Network departments now spend too much time connecting internal static IP addresses for internal communications among services when many don't consider it part of their job.

    <a name="MismatchD"></a>
    D. Due to lack of authentication (using IP Addresses), current routing does not have <strong>mechanisms for fine-grained permission policies</strong> that limit what operation (such as Read, Write, Update, Delete, etc.) is allowed.
+That implements "Least Privilege" principles.

    <a name="MismatchE"></a>
    E. Also due to lack of authentication, current routing does not have the metadata to <strong>segment traffic</strong> in order to split a percentage of traffic to different targets for various types of testing.